MongooseDoom/shitty-ask/README.md

 # shitty-ask
-Get a random new post from /r/ShittyAskScience
+Get a random post from /r/ShittyAskScience

 ## Installation
 You can install this package directly from NPM: